LogtalkDotOrg/logtalk3/manuals/sources/libraries/types.rst

 Loading
 -------

-To load all entities in this library, load the ``loader.lgt`` utility
+To load all entities in this library, load the ``loader.lgt`` file:
-file:

 ::